parK-dev/csv-merger/README.md

 # csv-merger

-`csv-merger` is a command line tool written in rust for merging multiple CSV files into one.
+`csv-merger` is a command line tool written in Rust for merging multiple CSV files into one.
 It uses the `csv` crate for reading and writing CSV files.

 ## Usage